Budget Itemizer

 Model selection

-So I shifted to an open model.
-After testing, I went with Llama 3.1 8B — a 4-bit quantized model that would move fast enough for the processes I was giving it while still giving accurate information.
+The constraints stayed the same: I needed something small enough to run quickly on a 24GB MacBook Air and accurate enough to be useful.
+After testing, I went with Llama 3.1 8B — a 4-bit quantized model that moved fast enough for the processes I was giving it while still returning accurate information.
 That was basically all I was looking for: what is the smallest, fastest model I can use that will still give me usable data?
 It’s my hypothesis that a very efficient model could be built for this task specifically — but using off-the-shelf models that are available to anyone, I can already get usable results.

 The prompt also required per-model tuning — different models expect different prompt structures, and the interplay between model, prompt, and inference engine all affect output quality.
 That added complexity made it extra important to find the best possible default, so the user wouldn’t need any configuration.